openharmony/docs/en/device-dev/porting/porting-a-library-built-using-makefile.md

 ## Adding the Compiled yxml Library to the OpenHarmony Project<a name="section1898016213406"></a>

 The procedure for adding the yxml library is almost the same as that for adding the double-conversion library, except that the implementation of  **build.gn**  and  **config.gni**  files.
-For details, see  [Adding the Compiled double-conversion Library to the OpenHarmony Project](porting-a-library-built-using-cmake.md#section1651053153715).
+For details, see the procedure described in  [Porting a Library Built Using CMake](porting-a-library-built-using-cmake.md#section1651053153715).

 -   The implementation of the newly added  **BUILD.gn**  file in the yxml library is as follows: